mitrefccace/asterisk/scripts/README.md

 # **Asterisk for ACE Direct Installation script**

-The script in this directory will automate the installation and configuration of Asterisk for ACE Direct.
+The AD_asterisk_install.sh script in this directory will automate the installation and configuration of Asterisk for ACE Direct.
 This script has been developed for use on a CentOS 7.3.x server, and support for earlier versions are not guaranteed.
 It will perform the following:

 * Checks for SElinux and IPv6.
 Script fails if either are detected
 * Include default parameters for STUN server, dial-in, and SSL certs if none are provided